BAN-AI-Multics/sshwifty/README.md

 ## License

-- Code of this project is licensed under the **AGPL‑3.0**.
+- Code of this project is licensed under the **AGPL‑3.0**

-  - See [LICENSE.md] for detail.
+  - See [LICENSE.md] for details

-- Third-party components used by this project are licensed under their respective licenses.
+- Third-party components used by this project are licensed under their respective licenses
-  - See [DEPENDENCIES.md] to learn more about dependencies used by this project and read their copyright statements.
+  - See [DEPENDENCIES.md] to learn more about the dependencies used by this project and read their copyright statements.

 [license.md]: LICENSE.md
 [dependencies.md]: DEPENDENCIES.md